nf-core/tools/docs/lint_errors.md

 nf-core pipelines must have CI testing with GitHub actions or Travis.

+### Github Actions

-There are three main CI test files
+There are three main CI test files:

   * `ci.yml` - this contains all test commands for your pipeline itself
   * `branch.yml` - this checks that major branches are protected from un-approved changes